RedpointArchive/phabricator/BASIC-CONFIG.md

 # Configuring Phabricator

 Phabricator needs some basic information about how clients will connect to it.
-You can provide the base URI for Phabricator with the `PHABRICATOR_URI` environment variable, like so:
+You can provide the base URI for Phabricator with the `PHABRICATOR_HOST` environment variable, like so:

 ```
 docker run ... \
-    --env PHABRICATOR_URI=myphabricator.com \
+    --env PHABRICATOR_HOST=myphabricator.com \
     ...
 ```